Learn how to make simple fabric pumpkins from scrap fabric! These make the cutest fall decor. Plus, they’re incredibly cheap!

 - for reference, my large pumpkin (the pink plaid one) used a piece of fabric 8″ x 20″

 - my small pumpkin (the gold one) used a piece of fabric 6.5″ x 12.5″

-- thread and needle
+- needle and thread

-- embroidery floss (or yarn or crochet thread) and tapestry needle
+- embroidery floss (or yarn or crochet thread)

 - hot glue gun

 - sewing machine (preferred, but not necessary as you’ll only sew one seam with the machine and it could easily be done by hand…or even hot glued if you want)

 Step 1: Press and Cut Your Fabric